-We do not generate taxable income in Israel, as we have historically incurred operating losses resulting in carry forward tax losses totaling approximately \$157 million as of December 31, 2022.
+We do not generate taxable income in Israel, as we have historically incurred operating losses resulting in carry forward tax losses and other temporarily differences from R&D expenses totaling approximately \$172 million as of December 31, 2023.
 We anticipate that we will be able to carry forward these tax losses indefinitely to future tax years.
 Accordingly, we do not expect to pay taxes in Israel until we have taxable income after the full utilization of our carry forward tax losses.